Key Elements of Proposed Paid Sick and Safe Days Standards for Washington

 - PTO and other paid leave: Employers may provide PTO, another method of accrual, or more generous benefits as long as the minimum is available as sick and safe time.

 - Shift swapping: With the consent of their employers, workers may swap shifts instead of taking paid leave.
-Restaurants and bars may arrange shift trades for a worker who calls in sick and deduct paid sick time with the consent of the employee.

 - Carry over and caps: Accrued leave up to the cap carries over into the next year.
 Employees are not entitled to use more leave than their capped amount in a year.